-If you experienced a HIPAA breach that affected fewer than 500 individuals in 2017, the deadline to report that breach to HHS is the end of February.
+If you experienced a HIPAA breach that affected fewer than 500 individuals in 2018, the deadline to report that breach to HHS is March 1.
 You can submit a breach notice by clicking the link below:

 Be aware that once you begin a breach report on the HHS portal, you cannot save the report and return to it later.
 Having the breach information readily available makes the submission process easier.
 If you later discover information to add to your report, you can submit an addendum.

 The HIPAA breach notification rule requires covered entities to report breaches of unsecured protected health information to:

 - the U.S. Department of Health and Human Services (HHS); and